Effective from 01 January 2023

 Change of purpose

-We will only use your Personal Data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please the Group Compliance Officer.
+We will only use your Personal Data for the purposes for which we collected it unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please our Compliance Officer.